Reflexology for Events

 Be aware it could be really really busy or really really slow or somewhere in between.

 Have a creative plan to have people notice you.
 Have signs.
 Have a board.
 Talk to people when it’s not busy, tell them what you have to offer.
+Invite them to your booth and your chair.
 Offer a short freebee when it’s really slow to someone so others can see what you do.
 Have things to give away if possible.

-Have enough of your professional supplies so they don’t run out if it gets really busy.
+Have enough of your professional supplies so you don’t run out if it gets really busy.

-Linen/towels for table.
-Paper towels/towels for chair.
-Hand sanitizer, wipes, cream if used at the end.
+have linen/towels if you are using a table.
+And paper towels/towels for a reflexology chair.
+Hand sanitizer, wipes, cream are other supplies.
 Have a watch and/or a clock for timing the sessions.

 Have liability insurance!
-Have some peace of mind and protection.
+This will give you some peace of mind and protection.

-ABMP is a good and reasonable source for insurance.
+ABMP is a good and well knowne source for insurance.

 5) At the Event